 Are there some illnesses in the baby that absolutely require mothers to avoid breastfeeding?

-There are very rare instances when a baby’s illness requires interruption of breastfeeding or not receiving breastmilk.
+There are very rare instances when a baby’s illness requires interruption of breastfeeding or the baby not receiving breastmilk.
 Galactosemia, caused by an inborn error of metabolism where the baby is unable to metabolize the sugar galactose properly is one such illness.
 Galactose is one of the two sugars making up lactose, the sugar present in breastmilk.
 The other is glucose.

 As for maple syrup urine disease and many other extremely rare inborn errors of metabolism, we just don’t know.
 The “default” treatments are usually special formulas, even though it may be possible for the babies to breastfeed.
-The idea in the minds of specialists is that since “formula is just like breastmilk” and ordinary formula is contraindicated in these rare diseases, therefore breastmilk and, obviously, breastfeeding are also thought to be contraindicated.
+The idea in the minds of too many specialists is that since “formula is just like breastmilk” and ordinary formula is contraindicated in these rare diseases, therefore breastmilk and, obviously, breastfeeding are also thought to be contraindicated.
 Maybe they are, but assuming they are without proof, is just not good practice.
 Just as in the case of how much less protein is absorbed from the baby’s gut, perhaps other differences between breastmilk and formula would make it possible for the baby to breastfeed safely.

 Babies with phenylketonuria can breastfeed, at least partially.
 Here is how, once upon a time, we got babies with PKU to breastfeed at the Hospital for Sick Children in Toronto.
 “Once upon a time”, because I understand that now, the mothers with babies with PKU are just simply told they can’t breastfeed at all.
-I think that is a pity because they could breastfeed and the babies would have not only breastmilk, but they would have that special relationship of breastfeeding.
-It is obvious however, that this notion of a close, physical and emotional relationship that is breastfeeding does not fit the “medical model”.
+I think that is a pity because they could breastfeed, and the babies would have not only breastmilk, but they would have that special relationship of breastfeeding.
+It is too bad however, that this notion of a close, physical and emotional relationship that is breastfeeding does not fit the “medical model”.

-The issue is that babies with PKU cannot metabolize phenylalanine to tyrosine, and the buildup of phenylalanine results in brain damage amongst other things.
+The issue is that babies with PKU cannot metabolize phenylalanine to tyrosine, and the buildup of phenylalanine results in brain damage and cataracts amongst other things.
 However, phenylalanine is an essential amino acid, meaning that you need it for proper metabolism.
 So, the baby with PKU needs phenylalanine, but not too much.

 - The baby would be weighed before the feeding.